 How BCE Global fits

-At BCE Global, a Bell Canada company, we offer several distinct advantages to media and entertainment companies north of the border.
+At BCE Global, we offer several distinct advantages to media and entertainment companies north of the border.

 1. High speed highway